Non Surgical Spinal Decompression

 Non-Surgical Spinal Decompression Therapy

 Non-Surgical Spinal Decompression Therapy is a revolutionary treatment for Low Back and Neck Pain.
-DC Physiotherapy Clondalkin offer the latest cutting-edge technology in this field, we are experts in treating serious lower back pain, neck pain and sciatica.
+DC Physiotherapy Clondalkin offers the latest cutting-edge technology in this field, and we’re trusted experts in treating serious lower back pain, neck pain and sciatica.

 Our commitment is to offer best in class treatments to aid your recovery.
 Non-Surgical Spinal Decompression Therapy is FDA cleared Spinal Decompression technology for the treatment of back pain due to:

-Typically, someone suffering from disc issue was usually given pain meds, instructed to stop all physical activities, referred for physiotherapy, and when they weren’t progressing they were sent for spinal surgery.
-Conservative Physiotherapy proved very helpful in many cases, yet there have been some cases when surgery seemed to be the only other option… until now.
+Typically, someone suffering from a spinal disc issue was given pain medication, instructed to stop all physical activities, referred for physiotherapy, and if they weren’t progressing, was sent for spinal surgery.
+Conservative Physiotherapy proved very helpful in many cases, yet there have been notable cases wherein surgery appeared the only other option… until now.

 Data from a recent multi-center pilot study utilizing Axiom Worldwide’s DRX9000 Reveals a Dramatic Success Rate of 88.9%!